What it means

 Common misconceptions

-Operating cadence is often misunderstood because companies reduce it to calendars and dashboards.
+The cadence gets misunderstood because companies reduce it to calendars and dashboards.
 That misses the point.
-Cadence is the discipline of turning information into decisions and decisions into shipped work.
+The rhythm is the discipline of turning information into decisions and decisions into shipped work.

 | Misconception | Reality |